pufffs/state-abstraction/README.md

-# Deep state abstraction
+# state abstraction
-The implementation of the paper: Deep State Abstraction for OPE(DeSA)
+The implementation of the paper: Forward and Backward State Abstraction for OPE